vijayalakshmi1205/dear_teddy/README.md

 This is small  project
 html  based application
 In this application cute teddy's
-To run application install nginx to deploy application
+To run application install nginx to deploy application.